Individual and Group Therapy for Adults, Couples, Families, and Adolescents

 Addiction & Recovery/Substance Abuse treatment

 Depression & Mood Disorders

 Psychosis & Thought Disorders

 The clinicians at Wellness Therapy of San Diego work with a wide range of emotional and behavioral issues providing therapies that have been shown to treat the specific concern or disorder.
 Our therapists are highly trained in Cognitive Behavioral Therapy (CBT) and associated treatments (click here for more information about benefits of CBT and here to learn why CBT is considered the “Gold Standard” of treatment).
 In a comfortable and supportive atmosphere, we offer a highly personalized approach tailored to each of our client's individual needs to help attain the personal growth they’re striving for.
 Our team is committed to serving all individuals despite gender, age, ethnicity, sexual orientation, social economic or citizenship status.

-Rates vary by provider but are $175 per 50-minute session.
-However, as Ebony is an associate MFT working to obtain her licensure hours, she is able to provide low costs/sliding fee scale services.
+Rates are $175 per 50-minute session.
+However, as Ebony is an associate MFT working to obtain her licensure hours, she is able to provide lower cost/sliding fee scale services.
 Please contact us for more information about cost and services that Ebony provides if you are interested in lower cost treatment.

 Dr. Anderson is currently participating in a limited capacity with insurance companies including Tricare/Triwest, Veteran's Choice, and Cigna.
-At this time, Alyssa does not accept insurance.
 However, even if you do not see your insurance listed here, services may be covered in full or in part by your health insurance or employee benefit plan.
 Please check your coverage carefully by asking the following questions: